SkillRouter: Skill Routing for LLM Agents at Scale: Description-quality stratification

 \section{Description-quality stratification}

-A natural concern is that the nd$\rightarrow$full gap reported in Section~\ref{sec:body_study} could be driven by poor GT skill descriptions: if descriptions were more detailed, metadata-only routing might suffice.
-To test this, we stratify the 148 matched Easy+Hard queries by the word count of their GT skill's description, dividing the 188 GT skills with extractable descriptions into four quartiles (Q1~$\leq$19 words, Q2~20--27, Q3~28--35, Q4~$>$35).
-Table~\ref{tab:desc_quality_stratified} reports the nd vs.\ full Hit@1 per quartile for the strongest base encoder (Qwen3-Emb-8B) on the ${\sim}$80K pool.
+A natural concern is that the nd$\rightarrow$all-field gap reported in Section~\ref{sec:body_study} could be driven by poor GT skill descriptions: if descriptions were more detailed, metadata-only routing might suffice.
+We stratify the available evaluation instances by GT-description word count into four quartiles (Q1~$\leq$19 words, Q2~20--27, Q3~28--35, Q4~$>$35).
+Table~\ref{tab:desc_quality_stratified} reports nd versus all-field Hit@1 per quartile for the strongest base encoder (Qwen3-Emb-8B) on the ${\sim}$80K pool.

 The gap does not decrease monotonically with description length: Q4 (longest descriptions, $>$35 words) still shows a +31.8pp gap, and Q2 exhibits the largest gap (+50.0pp).
-This pattern argues against a description-quality confound and supports the interpretation that body text provides routing signal that descriptions---regardless of their length or detail---cannot substitute.
+This pattern argues against explaining the observed gap solely through description length within the natural metadata distribution.